AZFARHAD24511/Technology_trace_Deutschland/README.md

-# Extracting Time Series of Germany’s Input–Output Tables
+# Extracting & Decomposing Germany’s Input–Output Tables: Technology vs Final Demand

 This project provides a lightweight Python script to download, unzip and combine multiple revisions of Germany’s national **Input–Output Tables** from the official **GENESIS Online** database of the German Federal Statistical Office (Destatis).